 - Learn more about how to make hard-boiled eggs on the stovetop.

-- Vegetable Steamer – A bit of an untraditional method, but some friends swear by it!
+- Vegetable Steamer – A bit of a nontraditional method, but some friends swear by it!

-- Fill pot with about 1 inch of water and place steamer basket.
+- Fill a pot with about 1 inch of water under a steamer basket.

-- Bring pot of water to a boil.
-Turn off heat and add eggs.
+- Bring a pot of water to a boil over high heat.
+Turn off the heat and add eggs to the steamer basket.

-- Turn heat back onto medium and cook eggs for 10-12 minutes.
+- Turn the heat back to medium and cook eggs for 10-12 minutes.

 - Learn more about steaming hard-boiled eggs.